scipy/scipy/doc/source/tutorial/ndimage.rst

-The interpolation functions described in section :ref:`ndimage-interpolation` apply pre-filtering by calling :func:`spline_filter`, but they can be instructed not to do this by setting the *prefilter* keyword equal to {False}.
+The interpolation functions described in section :ref:`ndimage-interpolation` apply pre-filtering by calling :func:`spline_filter`, but they can be instructed not to do this by setting the *prefilter* keyword equal to False.
 This is useful if more than one interpolation operation is done on the same array.
 In this case it is more efficient to do the pre-filtering only once and use a prefiltered array as the input of the interpolation